featureform/featureform/client/docs/primary_sources.md

 ## Tables
 Tables can be registered off of any [SQL database](providers.md).
-Supported databases are: BigQuery, Postgres, Redshift, and Snowflake.
+Supported databases are: BigQuery, Postgres, Redshift, ClickHouse and Snowflake.

 ::: featureform.register.OfflineSQLProvider.register_table
     handler: python